LahkLeKey/MauiStory.App/README.md

 Q: Its an MMO, normally made by a team that is probably large.
 WTF can you do?

 > Brooks's law is very... very real.
 I have no red tape, I want change?
 I make change.
 There are situations in AAA companies where a developer finishes his work in 15 minutes.
-Then does nothing for 4 days because thier manager is a dickhead so they stopped caring.
-As proof of this at one point in my career I was referred to as "The Department" and did the work of a ~12mil/year companies Development, R&D, IT by myself. (fuck that job it paid me 25$/hr lol)
+Then just holds onto the work because of the abusive work culture of AAA game companies.

 This is why people get frusterated when it takes companies so long to do a simple fix that a modder can do.